farahnazhoque/adhocmusingsfinalfarah/src/site/notes/Personal/Musings/I am nothing without my anger.md

 ---

 ![Pasted-image-20250523133736.png](/img/user/Assets/Pasted-image-20250523133736.png)
 How does one shift the narrative and turn their life around as one watches their life pass by through hellish realms?
 I always thought I would be the main character of my own story, but over the years, the light behind my eyes has faded, and my outstretched hands grow meeker, for an ounce of luck that so many others have.
-I realize I am just a forced observer.
+I realize I am just a forced observer of my own life.

 During times such as these, times filled with darkness, I am always being asked to look at those who are suffering more than I, to learn and practice gratitude; to be thankful for my current life.
 However, I see those who are the most ungrateful achieve things I can only dream of, oh so easily, too.
 So, where does that put me?